SapitoSucio/froggo-guides/docs/script_commands.md

 	@queststarted = 1;
 	close;

-The script engine also supports nested 'if' statements:
+The script engine also supports nested `if` statements:

 	if (<condition>)
 		dothis;